AdheipSingh/datainfra-website/docs/2.pinot-on-kubernetes/tutorials/aws/00-pok-aws.md

 tags: [pinot on kubernetes, AWS, S3 ]
 ---

-# Pinot Cluster On AWS with S3 as Deepstorage
+# Pinot Cluster On AWS with S3

 -   In this tutorial, we are going to deploy an [Apache Pinot](https://github.com/apache/pinot) cluster on AWS with s3 as deepstorage.
 -   [Apache Pinot](https://github.com/apache/pinot) needs zookeeper for metadata management and is a dependency to run pinot.